rphln/Swordsong/mechanics.md

 A team must be made before a match and is composed of three characters from the same party plus up to two characters from any other parties.

-At the start of a match, the player will go through a number of steps.
+At the start of a match, the player will go through a number of preparation steps.

 1. The player must choose any three characters in their team to field during the selection step of the match.

-    During this step, they can see which characters are part of their opponent’s team, but not which are going to be fielded.
+    During this step, players can see which characters are part of their opponent’s team, but not which are going to be fielded.

 2. The player must decide the position of the characters that are fielded during the placement step of the match.

-    During this step, they can see which characters are fielded by the opponent, but not their positions.
+    During this step, players can see which characters are fielded by the opponent, but not their positions.

-3. The player must choose whether to keep or replace each of the three cards in their initial hand.
-The cards they choose to replace will be shuffled in their deck, and then replacements will be drawn.
+3. The player must choose whether to keep or replace each of the three cards in their starting hand.
+The cards chosen for replacement will be shuffled in the deck before the new cards are drawn.

-    During this step, they can see the positions of all of their opponent’s characters.
+    During this step, players can see the positions of all of their opponent’s characters.

 ## Preparation (Raids)